LETHABO-2007/sovereign-website/miscellaneous/README.md

 ## website description
 The Sovereign Barber is a modern barbershop committed to delivering premium grooming services.
-It includes all types of grooming services (haircuts, beardtrimming, hair dyes etc.)
+It includes all types of grooming services (haircuts, beardtrimming, hair dyes etc.).
+Our website will be a digital hub where customers can explore our services, discover what we offer and easily book appointments.

 ## Features-
 - Home page